nyuhuyang/scRNAseq-MouseEyes/README.md

 and the same for all subclusters in Myeloid cells and RPE cells.

-Cells contained in cluster 11 (hematopoietic cells) were further subjected to a second round of unsupervised analysis following the same approach, resulting in a tSNE analysis with ~0.1 resolution.
 The modified Seurat function FindAllMarkers was used to calculate average differential expression among cell clusters.
 The p-value was calculated using likelihood-ratio test and adjusted by Benjamini-Hochberg method.